 The MBA Program requires the completion of 12 MBA courses.
-Beginning Fall 2018, the 2018-2019 tuition cost per three-credit course is $2,040.
-The projected cost per course beginning Fall 2019 will be $2,100.
+Beginning Fall 2020, the 2020-2021 tuition cost per three-credit course is $2,145.
 Courses must be paid for, in full, at the time of registration.
 MBA students who need to take required prerequisite courses may incur additional tuition and fees that will vary based on where a student decides to take the prerequisite courses.

 **Based on 12 MBA courses; does not include cost of additional pre-requisites/foundation.

 There are no fees in addition to tuition.
 However, there are non-refundable entry and exit fees upon applying, acceptance and graduating from the MBA Program:

 - Non-refundable $55* Application Fee (when submitting application)

 - Non-refundable $250* Enrollment Deposit (reserves spot if admitted to the Program )

 - Non-refundable $220*Graduation Fee (upon completion of the Program)

 *Projected costs for the 2019-2020 academic year.

 Forms of Payment:

 PC accepts tuition payments via credit card, check, in-person, and third-party.
 Tuition can be paid via CyberFriar with a credit card or electronic check; there are no fees to make online payments.
 Students have access to the CyberFriar network once being accepted into the program.
 If a student cannot make the payment via CyberFriar, then the student should send a check or money order (made payable to Providence College) to the Bursar’s Office at the following address: